Blogs Blogs

 • Policy adaptation and a focused supply chain by introducing tariff-aware product features, modular products, and matching the inflated costs with adjusted coverage triggers

-• Integrating tariff policies and global economic indicators into risk models to better anticipate the changes in claim patterns and minimize underwriting risks
+• Integrating tariff policies and global economic indicators into insurance risk modeling to better anticipate the changes in claim patterns and minimize underwriting risks

 • Factoring the tariff impact on investment portfolios into risk models and capital allocation policies